Israel–Poland relations: Communist era

 In May 1948, Polish-born David Ben-Gurion became Israel's first prime minister.

 In 1986, Poland initiated contacts with Israel, and both countries soon opened interest offices in the other country, and in 1988 an Israel-Poland Chamber of Commerce was formed.

 Post Communist era

 In 1989, Poland's communist government fell, and in November 1989 Polish-born Israeli Deputy Prime Minister Shimon Peres visited Poland, paving the way for the resumption of diplomatic relations.
 During his visit, Peres met with Polish President Wojciech Jaruzelski and Prime Minister Tadeusz Mazowiecki.
 Full diplomatic relations were restored on 27 February 1990, leading to expanded political, military, economic, and cultural cooperation between the two countries.
 In May 1991, Polish President Lech Wałęsa visited Israel.

+At the start of the Gaza war, the Polish Air Force evacuated Polish citizens from Israel to Crete, Greece, from where they were then transported by civilian aircraft to Poland, whereas Israeli citizens were transported by the Polish Air Force from Poland to Israel, so they could either join the defense of Israel or reunite with their mourning families.
+Israel's Ambassador to Poland Yacov Livne thanked Poland for help in the matter.

+Polish Prime Minister Donald Tusk condemned Israel's conduct during the Gaza war.
+In August 2025, Polish Foreign Minister Radosław Sikorski accused Israel of using "excessive force" in the Gaza Strip.
+He urged Israel to "respect international humanitarian law" in the Gaza Strip and the occupied West Bank, saying that "no one has the right to cause children to starve".
+Sikorski also said that Poland recognized the Palestinian state many years ago and has always condemned illegal Israeli settlements in the West Bank.

 Trade and transportation agreements

 In 1995, Israel signed an Association Agreement with the European Union (EU) which includes free trade and came into effect in 2000.
 In 2004, on Poland joining the EU, the free trade provisions of the EU Agreement applied to trade between Israel and Poland.
 In 2016, trade between Israel and the EU totaled €34.3 billion, while trade between Israel and Poland was US$682 million.
 Israel's main exports to Poland include: gas turbines, packaged medicaments, calcium phosphate, fruits and vegetables and medical instruments.
 Poland's main exports to Israel include food-based products, textiles processing machines, vehicle chassis, cars, buses, dairy and wheat.

 There are regular flights between Israel and Poland by the following airlines: Arkia, El Al, Enter Air, LOT Polish Airlines, Ryanair, Travel Service and Wizz Air.